wso2/ETAC/outlooks/blockchain4integration_outlook.md

 **Context:** Multiple users want to abide by a contract, described as an executable program.
 Contract undergoes state transitions as per conditions defined in the contract, and at a given time, everyone can agree on the current status of the contract.

-**Forces:** need implement a environment where a single rouge user or few users can’t significantly affect the system.
+**Forces:** need to implement an environment where a single rogue user or few users can’t significantly affect the system.

 **Solution:** Smart contacts are part of blockchain technologies and supported by blockchain implementations, such as Ethereum.
-Contract is described using a smart contract language and distributed to all participants.
+A contract is described using a smart contract language and distributed to all participants.
 As conditions defined in the contract changes, each participant executes the contract and records the current status in the blockchain using the consensus algorithm.

 #### Managed Things Pattern

 **Context:** We need to track the ownership of real world smart things.
 Here smart things are real world objects that are capable of running computing logic within them.
 Owner is allowed to control and perform actions on the real world things.
 Also owner may transfer his ownership to someone else.

-**Forces:** need implement an environment where a single rouge user or few users can’t significantly affect the system.
+**Forces:** need implement an environment where a single rogue user or few users can’t significantly affect the system.

 **Solution:** Following describes the implementation of the pattern using Car as the managed thing as an example.